eriosec/Getting-and-Cleaning-Data-Course-Project/README.md

 21. Sort the "fullSet" table by subject.
 Since there were 30 subjects in the study,  the subjects will go from subject number 1 to subject number 30

-22.Calculate and extract the mean for all the columns in "fullSet" assigning them to "mergedMeans"
+22. Calculate and extract the mean for all the columns in "fullSet" assigning them to "mergedMeans"

 23. Extract the column names from mergedMeans and assign them to "mergedMeansColNames"

 24. Create an empty vector called "featurevecmeans"

-25.Paste the "-Mean" suffix to each of the values in "mergedMeansColNames" with no separation between the original column name and the suffix and assign them into the "featurevecmeans" vector
+25. Paste the "-Mean" suffix to each of the values in "mergedMeansColNames" with no separation between the original column name and the suffix and assign them into the "featurevecmeans" vector

 26. Create "mergedMeansTable" as a table of the transposed "mergedMeans" numeric vector